canxium/docs/src/guide/essentials/how-to-mine.md

 - If your transaction is validated, you'll receive mining rewards in Canxium coins ($CAU).
 - The rewards are dynamically adjusted based on your transaction's difficulty.

-### 5. Key Advantages of Offline Mining
+### 5. Key Advantages of Retained PoW Mining
 - **Independence**: Miners operate without dependency on constant internet connectivity.
 - **Sustainability**: Energy-efficient mining with better resource utilization.
 - **Hardware Flexibility**: Supports multiple PoW algorithms for broader hardware compatibility.

 # Mining Canxium: Pool vs. Independent Operation

-Canxium's offline mining protocol ensures **fair mining**, allowing miners to solve proof-of-work challenges independently and submit results without continuous internet connectivity.
+Canxium's Retained PoW mining protocol ensures **fair mining**, allowing miners to solve proof-of-work challenges independently and submit results without continuous internet connectivity.
 Here are your two options for mining Canxium:

 :::warning
-When using a 3rd pool in Canxium's offline mining protocol, the mining reward will generally be less than mining independently
+When using a 3rd pool in Canxium's Retained PoW mining protocol, the mining reward will generally be less than mining independently
 :::

-## 1. Join a Pool Supporting Offline Mining
+## 1. Join a Pool Supporting Retained PoW Mining
-- **Fair Mining Principle**: Pools in Canxium’s offline protocol do not combine hashing power.
+- **Fair Mining Principle**: Pools in Canxium’s Retained PoW protocol do not combine hashing power.
 Each miner operates independently and submits their individual proof-of-work solutions.
 - **Role of the Pool**:
   - Acts as a service provider for transaction validation and submission.
   - Offers infrastructure to miners who prefer not to handle direct network interactions.